daviddarnes/daviddarnes.github.io/_drafts/2015-07-11-new-site-structure.md

 ## david.darn.es

 My main website sits on [david.darn.es](http://david.darn.es) (that's the WordPress one).
 This is actually a subdomain of [darn.es](http://darn.es).
 Subdomains are actually quite good for custom domains with github.io sites.
-So when I've transferred all the content, fixed any presentation of posts, and made sure urls are being redirected correctly I can then shut down the WordPress site and switch over to this GitHub Pages site.
+So when I've transferred all the content, fixed any presentation of posts, and redirected all the old urls correctly I can then shut down the WordPress site.

 ## darn.es